ncarignan/21-back-end-deployment/README.md

 ## Feature Tasks
 * Deploy the application built on lab 19 using Github/Heroku/Travis CI using the process illustrated in class.
+** Use [mlab](https://elements.heroku.com/addons/mongolab) to add a MongoDB database to Heroku.
 * Link your deployed apllication to AWS using Heroku's environment variables.

 ## travis.yml sample
 Use the following .yml file as a starting point for your deployment.
-It sets up the addons required to use the libraries we have been using in class.
+It sets up the addons required to use the libraries we have been using in class, and it sets up a node version supported by Heroku.

 ```yml
 language: node_js